New York Personal Injury Attorneys

-Sullivan Papain Block McGrath & Cannavo, PC (SPBMC) has successfully represented masons and professionals who have been injured or killed while working with brick, concrete and stone on commercial and residential construction sites.
+Sullivan Papain Block McGrath Coffinas & Cannavo, PC (SPBMCC) has successfully represented masons and professionals who have been injured or killed while working with brick, concrete and stone on commercial and residential construction sites.
 This work is physically demanding because masons lift heavy materials and often must stand, kneel, and bend for long periods.
 Poor weather conditions may reduce work activity because masons usually work outdoors.
 Additionally, the materials used can be hazardous when they come in contact with bare skin.

 According to the Electronic Library of Construction Occupational Safety & Health, a bricklayer might lift the equivalent of 3.8 tons, or the equivalent of two small SUVs in one day, and might potentially lift the equivalent of 950 tons over the course of a year.

 With that in mind, musculoskeletal injuries are among the most common suffered by bricklayers and masonry workers.
 We have represented clients who suffer from a disorder known as Repetitive Strain Injury, because repetitive forward bending is a contributing factor to musculoskeletal back injuries.
 These injuries involve muscles, bones, tendons, blood vessels, nerves and other soft tissues.